madhavkedia018/VLSI-CAD-Assignment/README.md

 # VLSI CAD Assignments

-Welcome to the repository for the VLSI Computer-Aided Design (CAD) assignments developed as part of the **VLSI CAD course** at **NITK Surathkal**.
-This repository contains Python-based solutions for **geometric layout analysis** and **Steiner tree construction** using modular, efficient, and visually rich implementations.
+Repository for the VLSI Computer-Aided Design (CAD) assignments developed as part of the **VLSI CAD course**.

 ---